slidenerd/ec2-mean-test/EC2.md

 # Step 6: Configure Security Group

- 1. Security Groups are analogous to a F

-Security Group is somewhat like a Firewall with differences of course.
+ 1. Security Groups are analogous to a Firewall with differences of course.
+ 2. In case, you are wondering if you need both, [HERE](https://serverfault.com/questions/899278/do-we-need-both-security-groups-and-server-side-firewall-in-aws-ec2) is an answer that discusses if you need both.
+Report Broken Link
+ 3. [HERE](https://serverfault.com/questions/286665/why-have-both-security-groups-and-iptables-on-amazon-ec2) is another answer that talks about why both exist and what you are supposed to do.
+Report Broken Link

 ## SmartyPants